0 Current Deals

-Currys' usual price match guarantee continues to run during Black Friday, ie, if you find the same product cheaper at a major UK retailer (including Amazon, AO.com, Argos, Asda, John Lewis and Tesco), it'll price match it*.
-There are some exclusions, such as items advertised as 'online only', as well as the PS5 and Xbox Series X and S.
+We expect Currys' usual price match guarantee to run during Black Friday, for example, if you find the same product cheaper at a major UK retailer (including Amazon, AO.com, Argos, Asda, John Lewis and Tesco), it'll price match it*.

 Important: Don't get caught up in the Black Friday hype, and keep our money mantras in mind – only ever buy what you need and can afford.
 You should always do your own price comparisons to ensure you’ve found the best deal available – don't simply take a retailer's word for it.